-- 2.3.1 Planning Practice Guidance states there is no requirement to review or update a Neighbourhood Plan3.
+2.3.1 Planning Practice Guidance states there is no requirement to review or update a Neighbourhood Plan(3).
 However, neighbourhood plan policies may become out of date when they conflict with policies in a Local Plan adopted after the neighbourhood plan is made.
 Additionally, material considerations may be given more weight over neighbourhood planning policies which have been in place for a period of time in planning decisions.
-Planning Practice Guidance advises neighbourhood plan updates to take account of the latest housing need evidence. - 2.3.2 Neighbourhood plan updates are divided into three types of modifications4: - Non-material modifications which do not require examination or a referendum; - Material modifications which do not change the nature of the plan but require examination; and - Material modifications which change the nature of the Neighbourhood Plan and require both examination and a referendum.
+Planning Practice Guidance advises neighbourhood plan updates to take account of the latest housing need evidence.